-The Group has had credit ratings in place for the following legal entities with Standard & Poor's ('S&P') since 2014:
+The Group has had credit ratings in place for the following legal entities with S&P Global Ratings ('S&P') since 2014:

 - Wheatley Housing Group Limited

 - Wheatley Homes Glasgow Limited

 - Wheatley Group Capital PLC

-- Lowther Homes Limited (since May 2021)
+Lowther Homes Limited (since May 2021)

-The management of the on-going relationship with S&P is critical due to their continual assessment of the creditworthiness of the Group and that of the affordable housing sector in the UK on behalf of bond investors.
-S&P, and any successor or additional credit rating agency, are recognised as a key stakeholder for the Group and are managed according to the same principles as any of the Group's funders.
-Meetings (via telephone or in person) are held quarterly, with an annual review held in person in the Group's Head Office with S&P representatives and senior Group management.
+The management of the on-going relationship with S&P is critical due to the implications for the Group's funding costs, determined by the credit rating, their continual assessment of the creditworthiness of the Group and that of the affordable housing sector in the UK on behalf of bond investors.
+S&P, and any successor or additional credit rating agency, are recognised as key stakeholders for the Group and are managed according to the same principles as any of the Group's funders.
+Meetings are held quarterly, with an annual review held in person with S&P representatives and senior Group management.

-While some external issues (sovereign downgrades and sector-wide impacts resulting from governmental change) remain outside the control of the Group, the Group maintains strategic focus on maintaining and, where possible, improving credit rating and outlook across the three rated entities.
+While some external factors (sovereign downgrades and sector-wide impacts resulting from governmental change) remain outside the control of the Group, the Group maintains strategic focus on maintaining and, where possible, improving credit rating and outlook across the four rated entities.